miracuse/miracuse.github.io/docs/classes/mage/roleplay.md

 - **Ofuda**: Paper Talismans with ornate symbols drawn upon them.
 Often burned in the process of casting.

-- **Runes**: Sigils of great power, said to represent the true names of spirits and carved onto precious gems.
+- **Runes**: Glyphs of great power, said to represent the true names of spirits and carved onto precious gems.

 - **Pacts**: Stylized contracts with spirits, commonly engraved into stone tablets.